GTrabucco/ks-scraper/README.md

 # Scenario class example

-A Scenario is defined as a trend that produces a specific set of Matchups ex. home favorites after a loss All Scenario data is located in data/scenarios
+A Scenario is defined as a trend that produces a specific set of Matchups ex. home favorites after a loss Scenario data is located in data/scenarios
 All the same season and date specifications demo'd in the Team class examples can be used with the Scenario class

-Retrieves all the gambling data specified in the Scenario Class for the Scenario: tS(assists-14>=turnovers,N=4)=4 `scenario = Scenario("tS(assists-14>=turnovers,N=4)=4")`
+Retrieves all the gambling data specified in the Scenario class for the Scenario: tS(assists-14>=turnovers,N=4)=4 `scenario = Scenario("tS(assists-14>=turnovers,N=4)=4")`

 # League class example
-All League data is located in data/master
+League data is located in data/master
 All the same season and date specifications demo'd in the Team class examples can be used with the Scenario class

 Retrieves all the NBA Matchups since 1/1/2015